CaioFPeres/BBCNews/README.md

 At the moment, it just makes a call for the API and render the whole News object on the screen.

-This project is using Retrofit2 as the HTTP client from which we would do requests to the news API, Koin as dependency injector, Kotlin, Jetpack Compose and MVVM as design pattern.
+This project is using Retrofit2 as the HTTP client from which we would do requests to the news API, Koin as dependency injector, Kotlin, Jetpack Compose, MVVM (Model-View-ViewModel) and Clean Architecture.

 In order for anyone to run this without any problems, the API key is included in the code source.
-But it is wide known that this is not the best way since anyone can publicly see it.
+But it is wide known that this is not ideal since anyone can publicly see it.
 Ideally, it should be at gradle.properties as a property, and retrieved at runtime using BuildConfig.

 ## Clean Architecture Folder Structure